hl7au/au-fhir-core/input/intro-notes/StructureDefinition-au-core-encounter-notes.md

         <td>patient.identifier</td>
         <td><b>SHOULD</b></td>
          <td><code>reference</code>.<code>token</code></td>
-         <td>The client <b>SHALL</b> provide both the system and code values.
-The server <b>SHALL</b> support both. <br/><br/> The client <b>SHOULD</b> support search using IHI, Medicare Number, and DVA Number identifiers as defined in the AU Core Patient profile.
-The server <b>SHOULD</b> support search using the using IHI, Medicare Number, and DVA Number identifiers as defined in the AU Core Patient profile.</td>
+         <td>The requester <b>SHALL</b> provide both the system and code values.
+The responder <b>SHALL</b> support both. <br/><br/> The requester <b>SHOULD</b> support search using IHI, Medicare Number, and DVA Number identifiers as defined in the AU Core Patient profile.
+The responder <b>SHOULD</b> support search using the using IHI, Medicare Number, and DVA Number identifiers as defined in the AU Core Patient profile.</td>
   </tr>
    <tr>
         <td>patient+location</td>